A Content Delivery Network is a distribution of servers that stores your website content & allows it to be served to

 You may notice that even after spending a ton of money on your digital marketing campaign, visitors are either leaving midway through their visit, or right before the purchase.

-Of course, there are several variables to this, but one in particular that can play a large role is the fact that your website is not on a Content Delivery Network.
+Of course, there are several variables to this, but one in particular that can play a large role could be the fact that your website may not currently be on a Content Delivery Network.

 Customers these days can be quite impatient.
 Load times can affect how long your customers will wait for your website to load.

 Did you know?

 A two-second delay can lead to more than 4% loss in satisfaction!
 Furthermore, this delay can lead to an average of 4.3% loss in revenue per visitor.

 On a CDN (Content Delivery Network), a group of servers, are geographically spread out and work together to load your website as quickly as possible.